What is Velliv Foreningen?

 Registering a Danish account is easy.
 You simply contact your Danish bank and ask for your Danish account to be registered as NemKonto.

 Registering a non-Danish account is a bit more complicated.
 You need to fill out a form from NemKonto which you can download here.
 Upon filling out the form you send it via regular post to NemKonto.
+Be sure that the name that you put on the application is the EXACT same name that is on the account you wish to register.
+If the account is a shared account (eg. with your spouse), it is important that your name is registered on the account alongside with your spouse.
 Once registered with NemKonto, you will receive a letter with a confirmation code that you should use to activate your NemKonto.

 Since this process can be time consuming, we recommend that you send us a copy of your NemKonto registration form.
-Send the copy to firstname.lastname@example.org
+Please upload the copy of the form on our contact page.

 Should I pay tax on my bonus?